 We offer bulk billing during weekdays only in our medical centres in Doncaster (Westfield Doncaster ground floor)

-Northcote (Northcote plaza shopping centre opposite Coles).
+Northcote (Northcote plaza shopping centre opposite Coles) before 5:30 pm.

 What is bulk billing ?
 It simply means that if you have valid Medicare or Medibank, you do not pay cash to see a GP for issues covered by Medicare & Medibank.

 Driver licence examination or employment medical s are not covered by Medicare.

 examinations for life insurance, superannuation or memberships for which someone else is responsible (for example, a compensation insurer, employer or government authority);

 most physiotherapy, occupational therapy, speech therapy, eye therapy, chiropractic services, podiatry or psychology services;

 glasses and contact lenses;